TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 ## Performance Considerations

 If you updated something that might impact the performance of the package, you can run the `Benchmark.yml` workflow from your pull request.
-To do that, add the command `/run-benchmark` as a comment in the pull request.
-This will trigger the workflow for your branch, and post the results as a comment in you pull request.
+To do that, add the tag `benchmark` in the pull request.
+This will trigger the workflow and post the results as a comment in you pull request.

 If you want to manually run the benchmarks, you can do the following: